spaelet/ansible-terraform-demo/README.md

 > terraform apply
 ```

-## Note that this will create a terraform state file
+## Note that this will create a Terraform state file
 Normally we would configure Terraform to save the state file in S3 so others may access it, but for demo purposes we'll save it locally.
 ```
 > cat terraform.tfstate